GidonAniz/AutoRest/README.md

-# AutoRest
+## AutoRest
-Rent vehicle by client.
+# Rent vehicle by client.
-Backend exercise.
-Using advanced mapping Library.
+# Using advanced mapping Library.
-Using Spring boot framework.
+# Using Spring boot framework.
-Using maven repository org.projectlombok » lombok.
+# Using maven repository org.projectlombok » lombok.
-Using advice.
+# Using advice.